cja5553/LLMs_in_perioperative_care/README.md

   - The following outcomes were used: (1) Death in 30 days, (2) Deep vein thrombosis (DVT), (3) pulmonary embolism (PE), (4) Pneumonia, (5) Acute Knee Injury, and (6) delirium

 ## To use:
-- You should be able to run the codes as it is on the Jupyter notebook files provided.
+- You should be able to run the codes as it is on the Jupyter notebook files provided (of course with your own dataset)
 - For the semi-supervised and foundational version, you may need to clone the `transformers` package from `huggingface`'s github profile and slot the relevant files in the same folders of which they appear in the `local_transformers` folders of this github repo.

 ## Questions?